The Importance of OKR Definition Inputs for Product Teams

 Product Discovery Insights

-I’m still surprised by the number of product teams that get “tasked” with defining Outcome OKRs, but that were never enabled to interact with users or customers firsthand.
+I’m still surprised by the number of product teams that get “tasked” with defining or even going beyond Outcome OKRs, but that were never enabled to interact with users or customers firsthand.
 This alone contradicts a company’s intent to enable product teams through OKRs.
 If product teams don’t have the skills and environment to understand the problems worth solving and solutions worth pursuing through Product Discovery, they lack the essential data points to articulate Outcome OKRs in the first place.

 Without Product Discovery insights, product teams are, by definition, not enabled to define Outcome OKRs.